-Team diversity is often acknowledged as an important goal in building project groups, but there's little discussion about why it is desirable for small and midsize businesses.
+Team diversity is often acknowledged as an important goal in building project groups, but there's relatively little discussion about why it's desirable for small and midsize businesses.
 Diversity means difference.
 Isn't it counterintuitive to expect dissimilar individuals to perform with single-minded purpose?
 Wouldn't a team of employees with comparable professional experiences and similar personalities function more smoothly?

 In fact, of the array of employment solutions that foster progress in the workplace, project diversity can be one of the strongest factors working in favor of business success.
 A team works best not when its members are identical, but when they are compatible, complementary and able to cooperate.
 That's why a group of people who think and work alike may ultimately fail, while a dream team of disparate individuals might be extremely successful.

 Most people think of a diverse team as one that blends races, ethnicities or cultural backgrounds.
 Though important, this is just one approach to creating an eclectic team.
 Managers can build the best teams by seeking diversity in a broad array of areas.